Nisarg0609/Responsive-Ui/README.md

 # 📱 **Responsive UI**

-A fully responsive static web page built with React JSX and CSS, ensuring seamless adaptability from small mobile devices to large desktop screens.
+A fully responsive static web page built with React JSX and CSS media queries, ensuring seamless adaptability from small mobile devices to large desktop screens.

 ## Live Demo
 You can view the live demo of this project here: [Live Demo](https://gpt-3-f96b6.web.app)